 IN THE DARKNESS OF WAR, THE LIGHT OF BOOKS

-'I devoured The Paris Library in one hungry gulp . . . charming and moving' Tatiana de Rosnay, author of Sarah's Key 'An irresistible, compelling read' Fiona Davis, author of The Chelsea Girls
+'I devoured The Paris Library in one hungry gulp . . . charming and moving' Tatiana de Rosnay

-Choices as black and white as the words on a page become a murky shade of grey - choices that will put many of the wrong side of history, and the consequences of which will echo for decades to come.
+In Occupied Paris, choices as black and white as the words on a page become a murky shade of grey - choices that will put many on the wrong side of history, and the consequences of which will echo for decades to come.

 A fresh take on WWII France that will appeal to bibliophiles everywhere.
 I fell in love with Odile and Lily, with their struggles and triumphs, from the very first page.
 Meticulously researched, The Paris Library is an irresistible, compelling read. - Fiona Davis, author of THE CHELSEA GIRLS